Communications

 Students focus on the design and development of web sites and interactive media that might include dynamically-driven Internet applications, video games, virtual online environments and ubiquitous computer applications.
 Students learn critical skills; develop their visual aesthetics, interactive design, technical and analytical skills; and achieve an introductory understanding of industry-standard tools.

-COM 326: WED DESIGN II
+COM 326: INTERACTIVE MEDIA DESIGN II

 Credits 3